 ''Here's your sci-fi clip of the week.'

-- Vsauce's Michael says "And as always, thanks for watching."
+- All three Vsauce hosts (mostly Michael) end their videos with "And as always, thanks for watching."

 - Talkin' Toons with Rob Paulsen